 N-PresLect2

+Kristen Cussen

-Technology is changing the labour market, it makes things cheaper, faster and easier, that’s good right?
-But a cheaper price for the consumer also means a cheaper wage for the worker.
+Technology is changing the labour market, it makes things cheaper, faster and easier.
+That should be good, but cheaper consumer prices means lower wages for workers, economist Armine Yalnizyan told a Humber President’s Lecture Series audience.

-In a tech-ruled labour market, the gig economy (Uber, SkipTheDishes, and AirBnb) is growing quickly.
-It’s also growing so competitively that jobs are unbundling into task-based work while also spreading to all corners of the globe.
+In a tech-ruled labour market, the gig economy marked by short-term or freelance contracts rather than full-time work, is growing quickly.
+It’s also growing so competitive that jobs are unbundling into task-based work while also spreading to all corners of the globe, she said.

-In the latest President’s Lecture, economist Armine Yalnizyan, spoke about the youth generation’s transition into the workforce vs the de-transition of the aging population, and what that means for Canadians.
+Yalnizyan focused on the younger generations transitioning into the workforce versus the de-transition of the aging population, and what that means for Canadians.

-“We’re creating a broadened and deepened market with a global rebalancing of wages,” she said.
-“Our wage goes down, other wages go up.”
+“We’re creating a broadened and deepened market with a global rebalancing of wages,” she said during an Oct.
+9 talk at Humber North’s Seventh Semester.
+“Our wage goes down; other wages go up.”

 The gig economy connects demand with supply for any and all jobs on the market.
-Recently, these jobs have crossed borders.
-Someone can do all the work required to close a real estate deal all the way in Manila, and as advertised on their website, for a fraction of the minimum wage.
+Recently, these jobs have crossed borders, said Yalnizyan, who is the Atkinson Fellow on the Future of Workers.
+She said someone can do the work required to close a real estate deal in Manila, and as advertised on their website, for a fraction of the Canadian minimum wage.

-When jobs like this cross borders, the value of Canadian wage decreases simultaneously increasing the wage in another country.
+When jobs like this cross borders, the value of Canadian wage decreases simultaneously increasing the wage in another country, she said.

 Yalnizyan said a new digital platform will impact rules, blurring jurisdictional issues.

-“Most people have a specific place they work but digital blurs location. the people asking for the work may not be in Canada at all.
-Whose rules do we live by?
+“Most people have a specific place they work but digital blurs location. the people asking for the work may not be in Canada at all,” she said.
+“Whose rules do we live by?
 The employers or the workers?
 Where the person works or where the person who’s hiring you works?”
-She said.

 While the gig economy appears to be growing rapidly, the rate of expansion of the economy is actually slowing to about half of what it was in 1947.
 Yalnizyan calls this “slowth.”

-“The reality is, we are entering an age of population aging,” she said and this will only ensure growth in the care economy.
-In the 60s, the worker to non-worker ratio was high.
-In the next 15 years, the baby-boomer generation will enter old age reversing the ratio.
-Youth are guaranteed the burden of this crumbling ratio before the widespread use of driverless cars.
+“The reality is, we are entering an age of population aging,” she said, which only ensures growth in the geriatric care economy.
+In the ‘60s, the worker to non-worker ratio was high.
+In the next 15 years, the baby-boomer generation will enter old age reversing the ratio, she said.

-While a majority of today’s workforce will complain about technology replacing all jobs, unlike a lifespan, large-scale future technology has no set timeline.
+Yalnizyan said unlike the lifespans of people, large-scale future technology has no set timeline.
 The only certainty Canadians have is an aging population.

-Yalnizyan used the medical field to show the impact of the care economy growth.
+She used the medical field to show the impact of the care economy growth.

-50 per cent of doctors in Canada are over 50, meanwhile it takes 10 years to fully train a doctor.
-Essentially, the older generation will need more health care while also retiring from paying taxes that fund health care.
+In Canada, 50 per cent of docters are over 50, while it takes 10 years to fully train a doctor.
+Essentially, the older generation will need more health care while also retiring from paying taxes that fund health care, said Yalnizyan, who was the senior economist at the Canadian Centre for Policy Alternatives.

 A potential solution in motion right now is the increase of temporary foreign workers.
-The year 2018 saw the highest amount of temporary workers to date and it’s in experimental stages today.
-The youth generation will have to choose between investing taxes in our own labour force or simply importing a temporary labour force.
+The year 2018 saw the highest number of temporary workers to date and it’s in experimental stages today, she said.

+The younger generations will have to choose between investing taxes in our own labour force or simply importing a temporary labour force, Yalnizyan said.

-“You are the generation that has to decide but you may find that is just an unstable way of building community that creates two tiers of people.
-Some with more rights than others,” Yalnizyan said.
+“You are the generation that has to decide but you may find that is just an unstable way of building community that creates two tiers of people, some with more rights than others,” she said.

-As work opportunity expands beyond Canadian borders, younger generations face the task of moderating the rights of workers, balancing an aging population, and growing our economy - before technology takes over the job market.
+Yalnizyan said as work opportunity expands beyond Canadian borders, younger generations face the dilemma of whether to moderate workers’ rights, balancing an aging population, and growing the economy before technology takes over the job market.

 -30-